 - Understanding more about your page traffic and activity

 A high-quality LinkedIn company page helps you network and prospect for quality sales leads, but it also establishes your public image on a global scale as a reputable and trustworthy organization.
-By tailoring your LinkedIn content to suit your intended audience and managing LinkedIn wisely, you’ll enhance your company’s opportunities to build referral relationships, generate sales leads and attract talented members to join your team.
+By understanding the benefits of LinkedIn for business, knowing how to use LinkedIn for business, and tailoring your LinkedIn content to suit your intended audience and managing LinkedIn wisely, you’ll enhance your company’s opportunities to build referral relationships, generate sales leads and attract talented members to join your team.